percona/pg_tde/documentation/docs/command-line-tools/pg-tde-upgrade.md

 !!! note
     Ensure that `pg_tde` is included in `shared_preload_libraries` and that you have the right setting for [`pg_tde.wal_encrypt`](../variables.md#pg_tdewal_encrypt) in the new cluster.

+For more information on how to perform the upgrade, see [Upgrade pg_tde](../how-to/upgrade.md).